Problems at school

 - Education Authority - education department to the local council.

 - Parent forum - this is a collective term for all the parents of the pupils who attend a local authority school

 - Parent council - this is a body that the parent forum of a school may have decided to set up to represent their views to the school.
 In many cases a parent council will have replaced a school board.

 All the parents’ rights described here are transferred to the pupil when s/he reaches 16.

 The information here applies to a pupil at a local authority school.

 General procedures for dealing with a problem at school

 The general procedures for dealing with a problem at school are listed in the order they should normally be used.
-You may also find it useful to contact one of the organisations which give information, advice and support on education issues before you take any action.

 Step 1 - Talk to your child